Calculating... until our next FREE Code-Along Session. Secure your spot now

 While setting up a fleet database with Five isn’t entirely effortless, it’s far simpler and quicker than spending countless hours learning various coding frameworks and languages.
 Here’s how Five makes the process easier:

-3. Import existing data from Excel, Google Sheets, or CSV files directly into your fleet database, allowing you to get started quickly.
+2. You can import existing data from Excel, Google Sheets, or CSV files directly into your fleet database, allowing you to get started quickly.

-6. Create custom charts and dashboards to visualize your fleet data, providing valuable insights and improving decision-making.
+3. You can customize your database, workflows and processes to make the application truly yours.
+For example, Five lets you create custom charts and dashboards to visualize your fleet data, providing valuable insights and improving decision-making.

-Build Your Fleet Database
+Access The Fleet Database

 Step-by-Step Guide to Creating a Fleet Database